bsantraigi/frp-double-tunnel/README.md

 1. Check the firewall status on the server using the command: `firewall-cmd --zone=public --list-ports`.
 2. Add the firewall rules to open ports for the TCP protocol on ports 7000-7009 using the command: `firewall-cmd --zone=public --add-port=7000-7009/tcp --permanent`.
 3. Update the firewall configuration using the command: `firewall-cmd --reload`.
+4. *You may also need to allow these ports through the cloud platforms web console.*

 ## Contributions